This site may be going away; please consider the Donate link above... or LiberaPay:

 cartoons, people, costumes, bare feet, men, women, children, boys, skinhead, sketch, drinking

 A sketch, almost a cartoon.
 A lady with a hat and long dress.
 A man wearing a bow tie and tweed sporting jacket.
-A boy, barefoot, holding a bottle or can up to his mouth to drink.
-It is signed PR 1900, and attributed to Paul Rieth.
+A boy, barefoot, perhaps a beggar or street boy, holds a beer stein (a half-litre mug, or Krügerl) up to his mouth to drink.
+It is the beer one of the adults has left in the mug.

 A dialogue is printed below the picture.